 Allen G. Feinstein, MM

-Senior Academic Specialist; Director of Bands; and Music Department Head Advisor
+Teaching Professor, Director of Bands; Music Department Head Advisor

 Allen Feinstein is a composer and conductor of film music, classical music, and musical theater.
 He has been Director of Bands at Northeastern University since 1990.